linxuanm/language-and-compiler-course/README.md

 decl bar, foo;
 ```

+### Referencing & Naming Rules

+- A variable `x` associates to the declaration whose scope is closest to the current usage of `x`
+- Functions and variables can have the same name, as there is no ambiguity between the usage of the two

 ## Virtual Machine

 The runtime of our language consists of a simple stack-based virtual machine with a custom instruction set.